SaiGopal-Challa/AuthServiceSGC/README.md

     OTP on both email and mobile.

 Using JWT to provide token, and also using same to provide session details.
+Using Redis to faster validations ( @conditions ).
+Using Custom built RateLimiting to control traffic .

-Built using: .Net Core, SQL, Redis, Razor pages
+Built using: .Net Core, PostgreSQL, Redis, Bootstrap